dusty/roamtheblog/README.txt

     Otherwise, it will show the Home template with the most recent blog post.

   /blog
-    If setup with a page as the homepage, this will show the Blog template listing all posts.
+    If setup with a page as the homepage, this will show the Home template most recent blog post.
-    Otherwise, it will show the Home template with the most recent blog post.
+    Otherwise, it will slist all the blog posts

+  /posts
+    For when you have a page as the homepage, this will list all the blog posts

   /blog/:postname (eg: /blog/20110101-my-blog-post)
     Shows the Post template with the post that has the same name.